8 Signs You Need a Digital Detox

 A digital detox is when you intentionally refrain from using your digital devices for a period of time.
 It is an opportunity to look away from your screens and turn your focus elsewhere.

-Unplugging from devices during a detox can take many forms.
+Unplugging from devices during a detox can take many forms, and they don’t necessarily have to be very extreme.

 You may choose to remove yourself completely from all technology for a long period of time (perhaps several days or even weeks).
 Alternatively, you may choose to take mini-breaks from electronics throughout the day, such as when you wake up in the morning, when you are spending time with family, or during meals.